HarishVijendiran1997/MERN-workout-app/README.md

-# MERN Workout App
+# MERN WorkoutX App

 ## Overview
-The **Workout Planner App** is a full-stack web application built using the **MERN (MongoDB, Express, React, Node.js) stack**.
+The **WorkoutX App** is a full-stack web application built using the **MERN (MongoDB, Express, React, Node.js) stack**.
 It allows users to manage their workout routines by adding, updating, and deleting workouts.
 The app includes authentication for secure user access and a theme toggle for both **light mode and dark mode**.

 ## Features